 Medical Equipment Repairer

 With an associate's degree in engineering or biomedical technology, these repairers then seek employment installing, maintaining and fixing patient care devices, such as ultrasound equipment, electrical wheelchairs and x-ray machines.
-Anticipating job growth of 6% from 2014-2024, per the BLS, medical equipment repairers took home an annual median salary of $46,340 in 2015.
+Anticipating job growth of 4% from 2016-2026, per the BLS, medical equipment repairers took home an average annual salary of $52,260 in 2017.